 College NOW! & Concurrent Enrollment

-With over 150 programs to choose from, students can jump start their college career in many ways.
+With over 190 Majors and Options to choose from, students can jump start their college career in many ways.

 - Explore college majors and careers or gain the skills you need to be successful in college with a counseling course (COUNS 110 or COUNS 150)

 - Complete coursework towards a certificate or associate degree